ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the arc tangent

     * - :func:`atan2`
-      - Computes the arc tangent of 2 variables
+      - Computes the arc tangent of 2 :class:`Fieldset` objects

     * - :func:`cos`
       - Computes the cosine